jhuapl-bio/taxtriage/docs/README-docs.md

 ```

 The redirect is relative (`../../latest/<slug>/`), so it survives a move to a
 custom domain.
-A release directory is ~8 MB rather than ~13 MB, and minor
+A release directory is ~8 MB rather than ~13 MB.
-aliases like `3.3` are symlinks costing nothing.

 The demo dist and the pinned-ref file are generated at build time and
 gitignored (`docs/demo/`, `docs/javascripts/docs_ref.js`).